In this Privacy Notice:

 - Information when you report a problem with our website.

 - Verifying your identity – We will use information provided by third parties (e.g. fraud prevention agencies) when verifying your identity and when carrying out anti money laundering checks.
-Such information may include some details about any criminal convictions and any allegations regarding criminal activity that relate to you, as well as details of your status as a politically exposed person.
+Such information may include some details about any criminal convictions and any allegations regarding criminal activity that relate to you (to the extent that this is permissible under local laws), as well as details of your status as a politically exposed person.
 It may also include identification records (including your nationality).

 - Intermediaries – We may receive information from dealers, brokers and introducers for the purposes of entering in to and administering your agreement.
 This may include your name, address, e-mail address and phone number, financial information, and identification records.

-- Publically available information - We may obtain information about you from publically available databases, such as social media sites.
+- Publicly available information - We may obtain information about you from publicly available databases, such as social media sites.
 The information we capture in this way may include your name, employer, email address and phone number.

 How we use your personal data